 He wrapped his hands around her wrists, looking up at her wild yellow-green eyes.
 He followed her line of vision when she turned to look over her shoulders, her grip on his shirt tightening.

 Sasuke felt confused; dazed and confused, his mind fuzzy and his instincts lost.
 He coughed again, letting go of one of Sakura's wrists in favor of covering his nose and mouth.
 He felt something inside him twist at the feeling of something sticky against the tip of his fingers.

 He pulled away and looked down at the stain, at the blood that covered his fingertips.

 "Sasuke," her voice was shaky, breathy and wet with panicked tears.
 "Sasuke, please!"

-There were ashes floating around and Sasuke reached for them with his bloodied hand, the gears in his mind slowly getting back to work, returning him from the haze of his nightmare.
+There were ashes floating around and Sasuke reached for them with his bloodied hand.
+The gears in his brain slowly getting back to work, returning him from the haze of his nightmare.

 "Sakura," he hissed, as he tried to stand up but was caught in between the tree and Sakura's body, "Sakura, you're heavy."